Purpose & Scope

 Unlike proprietary models, our blueprint is fully open-source.
 Anyone can use, adapt, and improve it.
 No gatekeeping.

 We don't choose between nature and technology.
-We use blockchain for transparency and trust, while staying grounded in ecological principles.
+We use transparent, decentralized tools for fairness and trust, while staying grounded in ecological principles.

 We're not just theorizing.
-Pilot hubs will test and refine every aspect of the blueprint before scaling globally.
+Pilot projects will test and refine every aspect of the blueprint before scaling globally.

 The blueprint evolves through community practice, not top-down planning.
 Every member shapes what comes next.